flake9025/stack-helper/README.md

 It will produce a Web Controller and a Service Layer, with the following operations :
 - create
+- create list
-- countAll
+- count all
-- findAll
+- find all
-- findById
+- find by ID
 - update
+- update list
-- updateList
+- delete all
-- deleteById
+- delete
-- deleteByIdList
+- delete list

 ### Prerequisites
 - Spring MVC (for REST Controllers)